You need to file your online Self Assessment return for the 2018/19 tax year before midnight 31 January 2020 or face a £100 fine.

 Learn more about the Verify system on this Government web page.

 Once you are set up, it’s time to tackle that dreaded return you’ve been putting off.
 Here are some top tips to help make the process as painless as possible.
+But first, take a look at what documents you’ll need to fill out your Self Assessment form.

 If you do not have exact figures, put in estimates.
 You must, however, make the estimates as accurate as possible, and clarify on the form that the figures are estimates and not exact.